FP-Studio/fp-studio-docs/docs/user_guide.md

   - **Applies to**: `Video`, `Video with Endframe`, `Video F1`
   - The source video to be transformed.

+- **Combine with source video**

+  - **Applies to**: `Video`, `Video with Endframe`, `Video F1`
+  - If checked, in addition to the generated video, a second 'combined' video will be output.
+  - The 'combined' video represents your input video followed by the generated video, matching the resolution of the generated video.

+- **Number of Context Frames (Adherence to Video)**

+  - **Applies to**: `Video`, `Video with Endframe`, `Video F1`
+  - Controls how much extra context from the end of your input video is considered when generating new video.
+  - 'Context Frames' here represent more than a single input video frame.
+(Essentially 4 real frames each.)
+  - Higher values retain more detail from the source but are more computationally expensive and can sometimes restrict motion too much.

 - **End Frame (Optional)**

   - **Applies to**: `Original with Endframe`, `Video with Endframe`